 2.3.
 The proponent of the will in a will contest bears the burden of proof on the issue of testamentary capacity.
 The general rule is that a testator is presumed to have testamentary capacity until the contrary is established.
 Testimony of the attorney-draftsman and from the attesting witnesses is sufficient to establish a prima facie case that the testator possessed the requisite testamentary capacity to execute the will.
 Testimony from the testator’s physician(s) and the testator’s medical records may also be introduced as evidence of capacity.

 3.1.
 Section 3-2.1 of the New York Estates, Powers and Trusts law provides that, except for nuncupative and holographic wills, every will must be in writing, and executed and attested in the following manner:

 3.2.
-The procedure for the execution and attestation of wills need not be followed in the precise order set forth in paragraph (a) so long as all the requisite formalities are observed during a time period which, satisfactory to the surrogate, the ceremony or ceremonies of execution and attestation continue.
+The procedure for the execution and attestation of wills need not be followed in the precise order set forth in paragraph 1-4 above, so long as all the requisite formalities are observed during a time period which, satisfactory to the Surrogate, the ceremony or ceremonies of execution and attestation continue.